Jammy2211/PyAutoLens/README.rst

     )

     """
-    We can use the Grid and Tracer to perform many lensing calculations, for example plotting the image of the lensed source.
+    We can use the Grid2D and Tracer to perform many lensing calculations, for example plotting the image of the lensed source.
     """